SaeedKokash/SaeedKokash/README.md

 <h1 align="center">Saeed Kokash</h1>
 <h3 align="center">Software Engineer From Jordan</h3>

 <p> Hi there!
-I'm a 29-year-old Full Stack developer with a background in architecture.
-After completing my bachelor's degree in architecture from the German Jordanian University in Amman, I decided to make a career shift and pursue my passion for software development.
+I'm a 30-year-old Full Stack developer with a background in architectural Engineering.
+After completing my bachelor's degree in architecture and built environment from the German Jordanian University in Amman, I decided to make a career shift and pursue my passion for software development.
 I took a Code Fellows Software Development course and have been working as a Full Stack developer ever since.
 I'm passionate about creating high-quality software that solves real-world problems and brings value to people's lives.
 When I'm not coding, you can find me reading, gaming or trying out new concepts in software development. </p>

 <!-- <p align="center"><img src="https://cdn.discordapp.com/attachments/989739808286974002/1076772115639971880/Saeed_Kokash_a_man_in_front_of_a_computer_screen_computer_graph_a7de4411-9442-4499-9793-bd763d3f4956.png"  width="600"></p> -->